alex-markin/bike-landing/README.md

 # Bikes Project

 ## Description:
-A landing page project designed to show the realisation of the next funtionality:
+A landing page project designed to show the realisation of the next functionality:

 ## Functionality:
 * Responsive web design